toxinyx/toxinyxcom/README.en.md

 <details>
-<summary>Inner Card shortcode</summary>
+<summary>Built-in Card Shortcodes</summary>

-### Inner Card shortcode
+### Built-in Card Shortcodes

-#### friendLink
+#### friendLink Card

 ```yaml
 {{< friendsLink >}}
 ```

-Without parameters, it reads the `data/friends.yml` file directly
+No parameters, directly reads from the `data/friends.yml` file

-#### postLinkCard
+#### postLinkCard - Internal Link Card

 ```yaml
 {{<postLinkCard path="?" cover="?" escape="?" >}}
 ```

-The first parameter is the `slug` of the article; the second parameter (optional) is the cover displayed on the card, if set to `auto`, the blog's `banner` is automatically used; the third parameter (optional, `true | false`) indicates whether the article title is escaped
+The first parameter is the article's `path`; the second parameter (optional) is the cover image shown on the card - if set to `auto`, it will automatically use the blog's `banner`; the third parameter (optional, `true | false`) indicates whether the article title should be escaped

-#### externalLinkCard
+#### externalLinkCard - External Link Card

 ```yaml
 {{<externalLinkCard title="?" link="?" cover="?">}}
 ```

-The first parameter is the title of the article; the second parameter is the external link of the article; the third parameter (optional) is the cover displayed on the card, if set to `auto`, the default cover is automatically used
+The first parameter is the article's title; the second parameter is the external link to the article; the third parameter (optional) is the cover image shown on the card - if set to `auto`, it will automatically use the default cover

 </details>

 <details>
 <summary>Customize theme</summary>

-#### Customize theme color
+#### Customizing Theme Colors

 hugo-theme-reimu supports customizing theme colors through CSS variables.
 You can customize your theme colors by modifying the CSS variables under the `:root` pseudo-class.

-The variable file is located at `assets/css/_variables.scss`, where you can find all the CSS variables, but you only need to modify the variables under the following pseudo-classes:
+The variables file is located at `assets/css/_variables.scss`.
+You can find all CSS variables there, but you only need to modify the variables under these pseudo-classes:

 ```scss
 :root {